ajmeese7/frc-spreadsheets/README.md

 To see an example of what the generated spreadsheet looks like, look [here](https://github.com/ajmeese7/frc-spreadsheets/issues/1).

 ## Setup
-To get this project working, you need to add three things to `config.json`:
+To get this project working, you need to add four things to `config.json`:
 - TBA API Key
 - Spreadsheet ID
 - Event code
+- Column labels

 ### TBA API Key
 You can get one of these from [The Blue Alliance](https://www.thebluealliance.com).